 the company from stopping the creditor exercising a self-help remedy) is not relevant.
 Pressure should be considered relevant only to whether there is the requisite desire.

-In Millett J found that, where the company was entirely dependent upon bank support for continued trading, such that if the debenture were not granted the bank would withdraw its support, and where, if the bank withdrew its support, the company would be forced into immediate liquidation, the granting of the debenture was motivated, not by a desire to prefer the bank, but by the desire to avoid the calling in of the overdraft and the continuation of trading by the company (INSOL INTERNATIONAL, 2021, “Module 3B Guidance Text”, pp. 67-68).
+In the MC Bacon Ltd case, case Millett J found that, where the company was entirely dependent upon bank support for continued trading, such that if the debenture were not granted the bank would withdraw its support, and where, if the bank withdrew its support, the company would be forced into immediate liquidation, the granting of the debenture was motivated, not by a desire to prefer the bank, but by the desire to avoid the calling in of the overdraft and the continuation of trading by the company (INSOL INTERNATIONAL, 2021, “Module 3B Guidance Text”, pp. 67-68), BCC 78 (1990)

 Section 214 Wrongful Trading (INSOL INTERNATIONAL, 2021, “Module 3B Guidance Text”, pp. 58-59).